LDAWG-a11y/a11yWebApp/src/guides/the-importance-of-focus-indicators.md

 The aim of the experiment above was to demonstrate that the default focus indicator isn't necessarily that great for users.
 This is because we may have sites that have different backgrounds in places, it may pass comfortably on one component and fall down on another.
 I didn't even create a test case here with dark mode enabled, which would likely introduce more interesting results.

+I know that the default indicator does not fail if it is unmodified, but we just made the assumption we had a basic modification, just to demonstrate where the user agent indicators could fail.

 Given the importance of the focus indicator and how some folks rely on it to use our sites I'm of the opinion that we should author our own, highly perceivable indicators.
 Browsers are smart, but they don't appear to use those smarts to intelligently create perceptible focus indicators, maybe its expensive from a performance viewpoint or maybe it's too complex to achieve?
 Engineering for browsers is way beyond my skillset, so I don't know the answer to that.

 ### I want to add focus indicators, but I'm getting pushback